United States v. Arvizu: Background

 Arvizu was charged in district court with possession of marijuana with intent to distribute.
 In federal court, he asked to suppress the marijuana, arguing that Stoddard did not have reasonable suspicion to stop him.
 Citing these facts and the circuitous nature of the route Arvizu was taking from Douglas to nearby Tucson, the district court denied Arvizu's suppression motion.

-Arvizu appealed to the Ninth Circuit.
+The Ninth Circuit Court of Appeals overturned the district court's decision.
 After analyzing each of the 10 factors relied on by the district court in isolation, the Ninth Circuit concluded that seven of the 10 factors were susceptible of an innocent explanation and thus carried little or no weight in the reasonable-suspicion analysis.
 The remaining factors—the fact that the route was frequently traveled by smugglers, the timing of the alert relative to the agents' shift change, and the fact that Arvizu was driving a minivan—did not render the stop permissible.

+The appeals court found that the lower court's approach introduced too much uncertainty for police officers trying to apply the Fourth Amendment.
 Consequently, the court reversed Arvizu's conviction.
-The government appealed to the Supreme Court.
+The government appealed to the Supreme Court which agreed to hear the case due to its significant impact on enforcement of federal drug and immigration laws.